 When you’re pregnant, it’s especially important to try not to get sick, which is why this hand sanitizer was great to have, especially when commuting.
 You can hang it on your bag for easy access and unlike other things I’ve hung on my bag, it has never fallen off.
 This gel also doesn’t irritate my skin as some other hand sanitizers do.

 Pregnancy Products in Japan That I Didn’t Love

 I’m glad I got these for free because they taste awful and almost rancid.
 I got my husband to try some and the look on his face reassured me that I was not crazy.
 Do not recommend.

 I received one of these as a gift for Inu no Hi (Day of the Dog) and had I not, I never would have tried it and would not have missed out.
-As the name suggests, it’s supposed to help support the belly as it grows and keep it warm but for me, it just felt uncomfortable, not to mention showed through whatever I wore.
-For some women it may be helpful but I can count on one hand the amount of times I used mine.
+As the name suggests, it’s supposed to help support the belly as it grows and keeps it warm but for me, it just felt uncomfortable, not to mention showed through whatever I wore.
+For some women, it may be helpful but I can count on one hand the number of times I used mine.

 If you’re interested in seeing whether a pregnancy support belt will work for you, stores like Akachan Honpo and Babies R Us have ones on display that you can try on.

 I hope reading about my experience with pregnancy products in Japan has been helpful for you.
 Is there any pregnancy product that you liked and wasn’t mentioned above?
 If so, please let me know in the comments and as always, I hope you have a healthy and happy pregnancy.